Databases and other services in the Travis CI Environment

 - redis-server

-Redis uses stock configuration and is available on localhost.
+Redis uses the default configuration and is available on localhost.

 services: